Security a top priority at King County Elections facility

 This year the staff at King County Elections mailed out 1.3 million ballots.

 "We’re projecting about 48 percent turnout for this election which is typical of an off-year election.
-We saw 82 percent turnout in last year’s Presidential Election and we think these elections are just as important so we’re really hoping that people have their voice heard and participate in these decisions that really impact their community," King County Election Chief of Staff Kendall Hodson said.
+We saw 82 percent turnout in last year’s Presidential election and we think these elections are just as important, so we’re really hoping that people have their voice heard and participate in these decisions that really impact their community," Hodson said.

-"If for some reason you can’t find your ballot at the last minute, it’s ok, there are options for you.
+"If for some reason you can’t find your ballot at the last minute, it’s OK.
+There are options for you.
 You can actually go online and access a replacement ballot that you can print out yourself.
 You can also always call us 206-296-VOTE.
-We do have a handful of accessible voting counters around the county as well if voters want to go in in person," said Hudson.
+We do have a handful of accessible voting counters around the county as well if voters want to go in in person," said Hodson.

-Given recent national headlines, security and transparency of every ballot is top of mind for the staff.

-"The important thing to keep in mind with all the news lately, especially at the national level, is that everything in this room where we are counting ballots is offline.
-So there’s no way to electronically access anything in this room.
-It’s all a completely secure network," Hodson said.
-"In order to hack into it or to tamper with it, you would have to basically break into the facility right here that we’re standing in.
-And there are lots of safeguards to make sure that doesn’t happen.
-You have to badge in and badge out.
-There are very loud alarms that go off if you are coming in and you are unauthorized."

 © 2017 KING-TV